More Grizzly Tales for Gruesome Kids: The People Potter

 In Worcester, 1777, a group of children were playing with a pig's bladder and accidentally launched it through the window of Josiah Reeks the potter's workshop, destroying a career's worth of Reeks' art.
 He caught them attempting to retrieve it and reappeared from his workshop three days later with twelve, life-size, porcelain statues.
 This story is known as the legend of The People Potter.

 In the present day, there is Greta Gawky, a clumsy girl who is 2 m tall.
-She once went fishing with her father and cast her hook so wildly that a car swung itself into the river after her hook dragged off its handbrake.
-Children jeer "Lawks, it's Gawks!" when she walks into a classroom before she can knock the blackboard off the wall, and she once slapped a dog up a tree when she tried to pet it.
+She once went fishing with her father and cast her hook so wildly that a car swings itself into the river after her hook drags off its handbrake.
+Children jeer "Lawks, it's Gawks!" when she walks into a classroom before she can knock the blackboard off the wall, and she once slaps a dog up a tree when she tries to pet it.
 Because of her accident-proneness, Greta's parents have hidden a Ming vase behind wellington boots, hoping Greta will never touch again.
-When Greta was nine, the vase fell on the dog and broke two ribs, then she nearly melted it with a candle, then she burnt her parents' homemade protecting cage, and then her head got stuck in it when she (and the toilet) crashed through the ceiling.
-Her parents warned her that if she ever touched the vase again, she will become a celery-eating maid in a Clapham Common mansion while they are sold into slavery in Marrakesh.
-Greta hates celery, so she had tried her best to obey ever since.
+When Greta is nine, the vase fell on the dog and broke two ribs, then she nearly melts it with a candle, then she burnt her parents' homemade protecting cage, and then her head got stuck in it when she (and the toilet) crashed through the ceiling.
+Her parents warn her that if she ever touches the vase again, she will become a celery-eating maid in a Clapham Common mansion while they are sold into slavery in Marrakesh.
+Greta hates celery, so she tries her best to obey ever since.